When Culture Leads: The Legacy of Intellectual Ratchet and the Business Case for Human-Centered Leadership

 What IR Proved About Leadership

-If your systems don’t reflect your values, they’ll always betray them.
+If your systems don’t reflect your values, they’ll eventually betray them.

 Belonging isn’t about branding.
 It’s about intention, structure, and care.